 Minimizes Urinary Tract Infections

-This metric is a measure of the percent of long-term residents who have sustained UTI's.
-UTI's could be an indication of poor nursing care.
-Nevertheless, this metric may be skewed for certain facilities due to varying reporting standards for urinary tract infections.
+This statistic is an indication of the percentage of long-term stay patients who experienced a UTI.
+UTI's could be an indicator of a nursing home with worse hygiene protocols.
+Nevertheless, this datapoint may be misleading for some nursing homes due to different reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication